helpscout/hsds-react/docs/contribution/styling.md

           └── Strong.js
 ```

-Within `styles/`, create a file named after your component.
+Within `styles/`, create a file named after our component.
 In our case, `Strong.css.js`:

 ```
 blue/